 Hotel Campo de’ Fiori

-Hotel Campo de’ Fiori is my wife and my Roman home away from home.
+Hotel Campo de’ Fiori, for my wife and I, is our Roman home away from home.
 My wife and I have stayed here a total of 17 nights splits between two trips in 2017 and most recently in 2019.

 The hotel is located around the corner of the daily market piazza of Campo de’ Fiori.
-The hotel is also centrally located offering you the luxury of having most of Rome’s main attractions within a short walking distance.
+The hotel is centrally located, and offers the luxury of having most of Rome’s main attractions within a short walking distance.

 Words can’t fully describe the hospitality we’ve experienced during our stays at this beautiful hotel.
-The rooms are beautifully decorated, comfortable and cozy.
-The staff is extremely friendly and have made both my wife and I feel like they were treating us like friends instead of just a guest.
+The rooms are beautifully decorated, comfortable, and cozy.
+The staff is extremely friendly and have made both my wife and I feel like they were treating us like friends instead of a hotel customer.

-The hotel also offers a tasty buffet breakfast every morning along with a great view of Rome from their roof top terrace.
+The hotel also offers a delicious buffet breakfast every morning with local cuisine, along with a great view of Rome from their roof top terrace.
 I highly recommend ordering a bottle of presecco and enjoy it on the roof during a colorful Roman sunset.

 I recommend booking directly with the hotel via their website or by calling them direct.
 In both visits, I’ve found that this offered me the best rates.
-I also recommend you hiring the airport transfers.
-This made getting to and from the airport a breeze.
+I also recommend you hiring the airport transfers, as this option made getting to and from the airport a breeze.